← All posts

 The matching is probabilistic, not deterministic.
 Every cross-system attribution solution involves confidence scores, not certainties.
 False positives attribute the wrong click to a retained client.
 False negatives leave real retentions with no attribution.
 The percentage of leads that can be confidently attributed varies with data quality and typically falls well below 100% even in well-maintained systems.

 The system creates a dependency chain in which the marketing platform depends on the CRM being configured correctly, the integration staying connected, the API behaving as documented, and the attorney's staff entering data in the right fields in the right format.
 Any link in this chain can degrade attribution quality silently.
-A well-managed integration requires ongoing monitoring that most firms don't have the bandwidth to maintain.
+A well-managed integration requires ongoing monitoring that most firms do not have the bandwidth to maintain.

 The Native Approach